-This strange group got together and agreed on one thing, that was to get rid of Jesus.
-They didn't question the signs/miracles of Jesus, their concern was that many people were beginning to follow Him.
+This strange group of differing beliefs banded together and agreed to get rid of Jesus.
+They did not question the signs/miracles of Jesus; their concern was that many people were beginning to follow Him.

 Verse 48: "If we let him go on like this, everyone will believe in him, and the Romans will come and take away both our place and our nation."

 The Romans accepted only one king, and that was Caesar.
-So there was a domino effect, and the Jews played this fact for all it was worth in promoting their plan to get rid of Jesus.
+There would be a domino effect, and the Jews played this fact for all it was worth in their plan to get rid of Jesus.

 Verse 49: "But one of them, Caiaphas, who was high priest that year, said to them, "You know nothing at all.
 50Nor do you understand that it is better for you that one man should die for the people, not that the whole nation should perish."

-The above scripture can be somewhat confusing by using the term "High Priest that year;" because the High Priesthood was considered to be a lifelong office, and had never been reduced to an annual assignment.
+The term, "High Priest that year," can be confusing.
+High Priesthood was considered to be a life-long office, not an annual assignment.
 Caiaphas was high priest during A.D.
 18-36.

-It was common in that day to date events by some "Official's term, so John could have simply meant that Caiaphas was high priest in that particular year, but some even think that John may have found the idea was so ridiculous that he was poking fun at the Roman governor who could exercise the change of the High priest at will.
+Some think the Apostle John may have found the idea so ridiculous that he was poking fun at the Roman governor, (who could exercise the change of the High priest at will).

-Verse 51 confirms that Caiaphas' words, though far beyond his limited understanding, were prophetic.
-His words uttered in blasphemy, were transformed by God into a prophecy with a deeper meaning.
-And most scholars agree that Caiaphas was totally unaware that He was speaking words or prophecy directly from God.
+Caiaphas' words, though far beyond his limited understanding, were prophetic.
+God transformed his words uttered in blasphemy, into a prophecy with deep meaning.

 Verse 53: "So from that day on they made plans to put him to death."